blucifer22/ElectricSkootaloo/README.md

-# hackduke2019
+# ElectricSkootaloo
-2019 HACKDUKE project
+This is our 2019 HACKDUKE project!